radixdlt/radixdlt-javascript/README.md

 ```

 3️⃣ The notation of using trailing `$` for `Observable` variables is documented by [Cycle.js](https://cycle.js.org/) and [Angular](https://angular.io/guide/rx-library#naming-conventions-for-observables)

+The `address$: Observable<AddressT>` above emits values since we use the `radix` API, which under the hood performs the necessary calls to the Radix Core API and retreivese the necessary universe magic needed to derive addresses for each account.

 ### Account switching
 Alternatives to the `switchAccount` call on the last line in the code block above: